schneider7/GitHooks/README.md

 # for example, ["SycamoreSchool", "SycamoreSchoolRails", "SycamoreCampus"]
 # Obviously, it is acceptable if the array contains only one element.

+# Allows you to customize action that occurs when PR review request is approved.
 GitHooks.approved = {
   add: ["Example_1", "Label 2!!!"],
   remove: ["Label to be removed"]
 }

-# Allows you to customize action that occurs when PR review request is approved.
+# Allows you to customize action that occurs when PR review request is sent as "changes requested".
 GitHooks.rejected = {
   add: ["Change Rejected"],
   remove: []
 }
-# Allows you to customize action that occurs when PR review request is sent as "changes requested".

-# NOTE: These arrays CAN be empty; GitHooks properly handles empty arrays.
+# NOTE: These arrays within the hashes CAN be empty; GitHooks properly handles empty arrays.
 ```

 If you have two repos with webhooks pointed at the same location (`.../git_hooks`) , and you make a change that triggers a hook, then GitHooks will know which repo the change came from (by parsing the webhook sent) and it will only modify that specific repo.
 This prevents, for example, a change on issue #3 of Repo_1 from editing the labels on issue #3 of Repo_2, or similar issues. **It also prevents any changes from occurring (i.e. being initiated by GitHooks) on repos that the user of this engine chooses not to consider "active"** (as defined in the above .rb file).